-In addition, five times during the semester, Shapiro and a designated teaching fellow will record “virtual office hours,” in which they’ll answer recurring and/or interesting questions raised by students.
+In addition, five times during the semester, Shapiro and a teaching fellow recorded “virtual office hours,” in which they answered recurring and/or interesting questions raised by students.

 About ‘Power and Politics’

 How did we get from the huge euphoria that followed the fall of communism in the early 1990s to our present politics of fear and resentment, and what are the prospects going forward?
 Sterling Professor of Political Science Ian Shapiro answered these questions for Yale students and the general public in his fall 2019 course “Power and Politics in Today’s World,” one of the latest in Yale’s DeVane Lecture series.